-- ▶ When traveling on highways where the maximum speed limit is 55 mph or less, you must not exceed 45 mph. - ▶ When traveling on interstate highways where the maximum speed limit is more than 55 mph, you must not exceed 60 mph. - In school, business and residential areas, drive 25 mph. - ▶ When traveling on a highway designated as a rural rustic road, you must not exceed 35 miles per hour.
+- ▶ When traveling on highways where the maximum speed limit is 55 mph or less, you must not exceed 45 mph or the minimum speed limit, if one is posted, whichever is greater. - When traveling on interstate or other highways where the maximum speed limit is more than 55 mph, you must not exceed 60 mph. - ▶ In school, business, and residential areas, you must not exceed the posted speed limit.
+If no speed limit is posted, drive 25 mph. - ▶ When traveling on a highway designated as a rural rustic road, you must not exceed the posted speed limit.
+If no speed limit is posted, you must not exceed 35 mph.